VivekVajpai/test_app_6-1.0-/README.md

 * Deployment instructions

 * ...
-Complete Ruby On Rails Develpor
+Complete Ruby On Rails Develpor Course.
+Rails is a framework and Ruby is the language on which this is based.